 SIGNS OF PRENATAL DEPRESSION

-Sometimes, an MD can recognize the signs of prenatal depression only by looking at a patient.
-Other times, women try really hard to hide it because they believe something is wrong with them, that they should not be feeling this way and that it will pass by itself.
+Sometimes a doctor can recognize the signs of prenatal depression only by looking at a patient.
+Other times, women try really hard to hide it because they believe something is wrong with them, that they should not be feeling this way, and that it will pass by itself.
 Unfortunately, it doesn’t, and treatment is necessary to avoid complications.

 Here are some of the prenatal depression symptoms: